Available October 22nd.

 Synth Voice Deluxe

+We ship internationally.
 All orders will be shipped via Canada Post.
-Shipping is a flat rate no matter how many pedals you purchase.
 Your shipping cost will appear at check-out.